No need for a cooler while camping in Patagonia, Chile.

 One more thing.

-t's best to purchase two of a different size, model, brand or color!
+If you happen to be purchasing two camping coolers at the same time, it's best to purchase two of a different size, model, brand or color!
 If you have two of the same type camping coolers you will be forever opening the wrong one.

 Or, label them with a magic marker.